-- (5) Experienced chest pains, shortness of breath, or heart racing; - (6) Had a recent history of fatigue and unusual tiredness; - (7) Been hospitalized, visited an emergency room, or had a significant medical illness. - (8) Started of stopped taking any over the counter or prescribed medications; or e.
-The Board of Education will not permit a student enrolled in grades six to twelve to participate on a school-sponsored
+- (5) Experienced chest pains, shortness of breath, or heart racing; - (6) Had a recent history of fatigue and unusual tiredness; - (7) Been hospitalized, visited an emergency room, or had a significant medical illness; - (8) Started or stopped taking any over the counter or prescribed medications; or - Had a sudden death in the family, or whether any member of the student's family under the age of fifty has had a heart attack or heart trouble. - d.
+The school district shall provide to the parent written notification signed by the school physician stating approval of the student's participation in athletics based upon the medical report or the reasons for the school physician's disapproval of the student's participation. - e.
+The Board of Education will not permit a student enrolled in grades six to twelve to participate on a school-sponsored interscholastic or intramural team or squad unless the student submits a PPE form signed by the licensed physician, APN, or PA who performed the physical examination and, if applicable, a completed health history update questionnaire, pursuant to N.J.S.A.
+18A:40-41.7.c.